MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

     _Launching the column selector_

 1. Select **WITH RULES** in the leftmost column if it isn't already selected, and then select **ALL COLUMNS** under **Begin With**.
-This tells the Project Columns module to pass through all the columns (except those you're about to exclude).
+This tells the Select Columns module to pass through all the columns (except those you're about to exclude).
 In the next row, select **Exclude** and **column names**, and then click the box to the right of **column names**.
 When a list of columns appears, select **normalized-losses** to add that column to the text box.
 Now click the check mark to close the column selector.

     > In some browsers, it can take up to a minute for the column names to appear.
 If they don't appear for you, simply type the column name (normalized-losses) into the box.
 The list of column names will sometimes appear when you begin typing.

     ![Selecting columns for the model](Images/preprocess-select-columns-dialog.png)

-    _Selecting columns for the model_
-	> IMORTANT: The Select Columns in Dataset module used to be called Project Columns.
-The screenshots in the remainder of this lab refer to the Select Columns in Dataset as Project Columns.
-These will be updated in the future.

 1. The Properties pane indicates that the Select Columns module will pass through all columns from the dataset except "normalized-losses."
 Confirm that your Select Columns module is configured to do the same.

     ![Final column selection](Images/preprocess-final-project-properties.png)

     _Final column selection_

 1. You are building a real model in this lab, but it is a relatively simple one.
 In larger and more complex experiments containing many modules, it's easy to lose track of what each module does and why.
 A nice feature of Azure Machine Learning Studio is that if you double-click a module on the experiment canvas, you can annotate it with comments.
 Double-click the Select Columns module and type "Exclude normalized-losses" in the text box that pops up.
 To display the comment, click the down-arrow in the Select Columns box.
 If you wish to change the comment, simply right-click the module and select **Edit Comment** from the menu that pops up.